-For example, below, we’ve compared a 0.90 carat, VS2 clarity, G color Asscher cut diamond (on the left) to a similarly-sized, D color Asscher cut diamond (on the right):
+For example, below, we’ve compared a 0.90 carat, VS2 clarity, G color Asscher cut diamond from James Allen (on the left) to a similarly-sized, D color Asscher cut diamond (on the right):

 Under bright lighting and 20x magnification, there’s a very slight yellow coloration to the G color diamond that isn’t there in the D color diamond.
 However, the difference is small — so small that your eye alone can’t tell the difference in a real-life setting.

-Now, let’s compare the same G color Asscher cut diamond (on the left) to this F color Asscher cut diamond of equivalent cut, clarity and carat weight (on the right):
+Now, let’s compare the same G color Asscher cut diamond (on the left) to this F color Asscher cut diamond from James Allen of equivalent cut, clarity and carat weight (on the right):

 Can you see any difference in color between these two diamonds?
 Even with studio lights and magnification, the difference in color is almost subtle, even though one diamond is considered “colorless” and the other only “near-colorless” using the GIA’s diamond color scale.